cmu-mfi/.github/DEMO.md

 This starts a web server where the states of tasks are published.
 - Check tasks by running `curl http://localhost:5000/command`
-- Post a task by using following syntax `curl -d '{"name":"yk_task", "status":"START"}' -H "Content-Type: application/json" -X POST http://localhost:5000/command`
+- Post a task by using following syntax
+[USE ONLY FOR DEBUGGING.
+AVOID RUNNING THIS DURING ACTUAL DEMO] `curl -d '{"name":"yk_task", "status":"START"}' -H "Content-Type: application/json" -X POST http://localhost:5000/command`

 ### B. LEGO Assembly
 > ROS1, mfi-twin, yk_architect, yk_destroyer, yk_builder